Blogs

 essay / Paula Mora Brito [English version].

 Terrorism in the Sahel is a neglected reality that affects millions of people.
-Not surprisingly, the region is one of the most afflicted by it internship.
+It is not surprising that the region is one of the most afflicted by this internship.
 Its complex geographical features make it difficult to control borders (especially those of the Sahara desert), and the lack of cultural and religious homogeneity, coupled with continuing economic and social challenges, exacerbated by the COVID-19 pandemic, make the region a fragile and convenient scenario for terrorist groups.
 In addition, Western countries (mainly France) are present in the area, provoking a certain rejection of their intervention in the eyes of the Sahelian population.
-Although data is scarce on this issue, which makes it difficult to study, this article will attempt to broaden the concepts and knowledge of terrorism in the Sahel, extending its geographical scope to show the daily life of its inhabitants over the last few years.
+Although data on this issue are scarce, which makes it difficult to study, this article will try to broaden the concepts and knowledge on terrorism in the Sahel, extending its geographical spectrum, to show the daily life of its inhabitants for several years.
 The focus of the analysis will be on Western intervention in the fight against terrorism.

 The terrorist phenomenon